phalcon/blog/data/posts/2016/07/2016-07-22-phalcon-3-0-0-released.md

 - Removed methods `setMode()`, `getMode()`, `getAvailableModes()` in `Phalcon\CryptInterface` (no longer apply with openssl)

 > **BACKWARDS INCOMPATIBLE**: Backwards compatibility from openssl to mcrypt is problematic if not impossible.
 We had to remove several methods that are no longer applicable.
 Additionally the rijndael-256 from mcrypt is no longer valid in openssl.
 The default encryption algorithm is AES-256-CFB
+>

-If you have data that has already been encrypted with mcrypt, you will need first to decrypt it before upgrading to 3.0 and then encrypt it again using 3.0 and therefore `openssl`.
-Failure to do so will result in loss of data.
+> If you have data that has already been encrypted with mcrypt, you will need first to decrypt it before upgrading to 3.0 and then encrypt it again using 3.0 and therefore `openssl`. **Failure to do so will result in loss of data**.
 A port is available in the incubator.
 Please see the code [here](https://github.com/phalcon/incubator/tree/2.1.x/Library/Phalcon/Legacy)

 #### DI
 - `Phalcon\Di` is now bound to services closures allowing use `Phalcon\Di` as `$this` to access services within them.
 Additionally, closures used as handlers in` Mvc\Micro` are now bound to the `$app` instance